 The J G Russell Award is aimed at financially helping talented younger researchers in the basic sciences as a token of the community’s regard for them.
 It recognises the costs involved in experimental research, and can be used towards the costs of equipment, maintenance, and travel.

 Applications are not sought for this award.
-Awardees are chosen from highly ranked recipients of the Australian Research Council Discovery Early Career Researcher Awards.
+Highly ranked recipients of the Australian Research Council Discovery Early Career Researcher Awards will be contacted by the Academy and invited to apply.

 These top-up funding awards are valued at $7,000 each and are supported by the generosity of the late Miss J Russell.